Advisory group for Economic Affairs

 Knowledge development and information provision

 We publish public reports, up-to-date information, and data on NLOG.
-This is a website that TNO Geological Survey of the Netherlands manages at the request of the Ministry of Economic Affairs and Climate Policy.
+This is a website that TNO Geological Survey of the Netherlands manages at the request of the Ministry of KGG.
 In this way, we’re contributing to developing the knowledge that is needed to encourage the use of the subsurface for current and future energy provision in the Netherlands.
-We also clarify the information for the general public during regional information meetings.
+We also inform citizens about the subsurface and its use during regional information meetings.

 Oil and gas extraction, storage, and transition

-We carry out a number of ‘set’ tasks for the Ministry of Economic Affairs and Climate Policy in relation to oil and gas exploration and production.
+We carry out a number of ‘set’ tasks for the Ministry of KGG in relation to oil and gas exploration and production.
 We collect data on Dutch onshore and offshore fields, and check the quality of that information.
-Furthermore, we're monitoring of new activities in the oil and gas industry.
+Furthermore, we monitor new developments and activities in the oil and gas industry.

 The Dutch subsurface contains more than 470 gas fields, some 250 of which are in production.
-Gas companies drill for gas for the Dutch and foreign markets.
-We calculate how big the Dutch gas fields are and whether they’re suitable for exploration.
 We make annual forecasts for Dutch gas production, including the ‘exploration potential’, and we update the national gas reserve.
 For this purpose, we collect and publish the forecasts of the oil and gas reserves of all the operators that are active in the Netherlands in existing fields.
 We make forecasts for the fields that have not yet been discovered, based on the data on expected volumes provided by operators.
 Read more about oil and gas extraction on the NLOG website.

 The deep subsurface will play a major role if the Netherlands wants to use sustainable energy on a large scale.
 By storing wind and solar energy in energy carriers such as hydrogen and compressed air, we can ensure there is enough energy available even on cloudy, calm days.
-The subsurface offers space in empty gas fields, salt caverns, and aquifers (porous strata) to store other substances, such as renewable fuel and heat, in sufficiently large amounts.
+The subsurface offers space in empty gas fields, salt caverns, and aquifers (porous, water-bearing rock in the subsurface) to store other substances, such as renewable fuel and heat, in sufficiently large amounts.
 We already store large amounts of gas for heating during the winter.
 Read more about underground energy storage on the NLOG website.

 A large number of empty offshore gas fields are technically suitable for carbon storage.
 This will enable us to make a significant contribution to achieving the climate goals.
 Read more about carbon storage on the NLOG website.